3umaGH/JS---The-snake-game/README.md

 # JS---The-snake-game
-xperience the nostalgia of the classic Snake game brought to life with JavaScript.
+Experience the nostalgia of the classic Snake game brought to life with JavaScript.

 Classic Snake gameplay with intuitive controls.
 Dynamic grid system for seamless movement.